This Open Meeting is Part of the Northern Aphelion

 Covid Statement: By entering the event you agree to follow any Covid rules of The Nottingham Sailing Club which are in force on the day of the event.
 Non-observance of the rules could result in disqualification.

 Camping / Accommodation: There is a large “proper” camping and caravan site opposite the entrance which is open to the general public.
-See https://www.nwscnotts.com/hpcp/campsite/.
-This campsite is likely to be very busy this year due to general holiday restrictions – please book beforehand.
-We do not provide camping accommodation on-site before or after an open meeting.
+See https://www.nwscnotts.com/hpcp/short-breaks/.
+We suggest you book in advance as there are sometimes large events at the National Watersports Centre.
+We do not usually provide camping accommodation on-site before or after an open meeting.

 Conditions of Entry: The race organisers shall not be responsible for any loss, damage, death or personal injury howsoever caused to the owner / competitor, or his crew as a result of their taking part in the race or races.
 Moreover, every owner / competitor warrants the suitability of his dinghy for the race or races.